ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 The following presents highlights of SFL's sustainability performance in 2020.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000012_8d756f22991eb7e5bc54516c74d2f54523664fe14a8d6bdda369382cf5143f81.png)
+**Description**: The image presents highlights of SFL's sustainability performance in 2020 across four key areas: economic, environmental, social, and governance.
+Economically, SFL achieved revenue of $32.3 million, net profit after tax of $4.8 million, a net profit margin of 14.8%, and sourced 98% of its supplies locally.
+Environmentally, energy consumption decreased by 5.86% but energy intensity increased by 3.1%.
+Socially, the company invested in employee training, maintained the number of employees on flexible working arrangements, and 39% of employees have worked for SFL for 10 years or more.
+In terms of governance, there were no reported non-compliance incidents that resulted in fines or legal actions, and the company focused on marketing and labeling, compliance with laws and regulations, anti-corruption, and customer privacy.

 **Description**: The image presents an overview of a company's sustainability performance in 2020, highlighting economic performance with a revenue of $32.3 million, a net profit after tax of $4.8 million, a net profit margin of 14.8%, and 98% of supplies sourced locally; environmental performance with a 5.86% decrease in energy consumption but a 3.1% increase in energy intensity; social performance showing investment in employee training, maintenance of employees on flexible working arrangements, and 39% of employees working for the company for 10 years or more; and governance performance indicating no reported non-compliance incidents related to marketing, compliance, anti-corruption, and customer privacy.